UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 ![Reusable Widget Example](images/qt_reusable_widget_example.png)

 Creating widgets that are slightly more generic and reusable are very useful and allow code and graphical modules to be shared and reused between multiple applications.

+### Miscellaneous Qt Tips
+* Define minimum and maximum sizes (if it makes sense) to help enforce the correct sizing of elements
+    * Eg. define a minimum width for a textbox based on what it's expected to contain

 # Simulated Integration Tests
 When it comes to gameplay logic, it is very difficult if not impossible to unit test anything higher-level than a [Tactic](#tactics) (and even those can be a bit of a challenge).
 Therefore if we want to test [Plays](#plays) we need a higher-level integration test that can account for all the independent events, sequences of actions, and timings that are not possible to adequately cover in a unit test.
 For example, testing that a passing play works is effectively impossible to unit test because the logic needed to coordinate a passer and receiver relies on more time-based information like the movement of the ball and robots.
 We can only validate that decisions at a single point in time are correct, not that the overall objective is achieved successfully.